Types of Degrees Marketing Majors Are Getting

 What Marketing Majors Need to Know

-In an O*NET survey, marketing majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to marketing were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Marketing Majors

 According to O*NET survey takers, a major in marketing should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.

 - Administration and Management - Knowledge of business and management principles involved in strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.

 - Sales and Marketing - Knowledge of principles and methods for showing, promoting, and selling products or services.
 This includes marketing strategy and tactics, product demonstration, sales techniques, and sales control systems.

 - Communications and Media - Knowledge of media production, communication, and dissemination techniques and methods.
 This includes alternative ways to inform and entertain via written, oral, and visual media.